 Certified Addiction Specialist

 Training in Applied Existential Psychotherapy, Group Therapy, CBT.
-Clinical Pastoral Education and Horticultural Therapy
+Clinical Pastoral Education, Sensorimotor Therapy and Horticultural Therapy

-Ordination as a Buddhist Priest by Jodo Shinshu Hongwanji-ha and 13 years service as minister which involved leading support groups as well as spiritual counseling.
-I have trained spiritual and mental health professionals in Japanese Methods of Psychology and mindfulness in the United States, Indonesia and Thailand.
+Ordination as a Buddhist Priest by Jodo Shinshu Hongwanji-ha.
+13 years service leading a temple with as well as offering spiritual counseling.
+Also, I trained spiritual and mental health professionals in Japanese Methods of Psychology and mindfulness in the United States, Indonesia and Thailand.